Kallang: Politics

-The political representation of Kallang in the Parliament of Singapore is split among three electoral constituencies as of the 2020 Singapore general election.
-The vast majority of Kallang forms part of Jalan Besar Group Representation Constituency (GRC); part of Kampong Java subzone comes under Tanjong Pagar GRC; and the entirety of Tanjong Rhu subzone is part of Mountbatten Single Member Constituency (SMC).
-These constituencies are held by Singapore's ruling People's Action Party (PAP).
+As of the 2025 Singapore general election, the political representation of Kallang in the Parliament of Singapore was split among three electoral constituencies.
+The vast majority of Kallang forms part of Jalan Besar GRC; part of Kampong Java subzone comes under Tanjong Pagar GRC; and the entirety of Tanjong Rhu subzone is part of Mountbatten SMC.
+These constituencies were held by Singapore's ruling People's Action Party (PAP).

-Jalan Besar Town Council is responsible for the maintenance of the areas that come under Jalan Besar GRC; Tanjong Pagar Town Council maintains areas belonging to Tanjong Pagar GRC; and Mountbatten SMC is administered by Marine Parade Town Council.
-The main office of Jalan Besar Town Council is located in Kallang, at 70 Geylang Bahru.
+Jalan Besar Town Council is responsible for the maintenance of the areas that come under Jalan Besar GRC; Tanjong Pagar Town Council maintains areas belonging to Tanjong Pagar GRC; and Mountbatten SMC is administered by Marine Parade-Braddell Heights Town Council.